spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/index.md

 hal config features edit --artifacts-rewrite true
 ```

-If using a version of Spinnaker greater than or equal to 1.20, support for the standard artifacts UI is enabled by default.
+If using Spinnaker 1.20 or later, support for the standard artifacts UI is enabled by default.

 ## The artifact format